 What is Electrode in Chemistry?

-Electrode, the electronic conductor, usually metals partly immersed in an electrolytic solution and imparts or receives electrons from the medium in a storage battery, solid, gas, or vacuum and uses commonly in electrochemical cells, semiconductors like diodes, and different types of medical devices.
+Electrode is the types of electronic conductor, usually metals partly immersed in an electrolytic solution and imparts or receives electrons from the medium in a storage battery, solid, gas, or vacuum.
+It is used commonly in electrochemical cells, semiconductors like diodes, and different types of medical devices.
 In the electrolysis of electrochemical cells, the electrical energy from the external sources is used to perform a chemical change or redox reaction.
 The negative electrode where oxidation occurs is called the anode and the positive electrode where reduction occurs is called the cathode in chemistry or chemical science.

 Current carrying ions are discharged at the electrode of the chemical solution.
 In water solution, when negative ions are difficult to be discharged due to high deposition potential and hydroxyl ion gets deposited.
 When positive ions are difficult to be discharged, hydrogen ions are discharged from the solution.
 According to the reactivity, the electrode is two types, inert electrodes, reacting electrodes.